Crime in the City (Sixty to Zero Part I): Lyrics and music

 "Crime in the City" was written on a sailboat in 1988 on the same day Young wrote "Ordinary People" and "Days That Used to Be."
 It is a lengthy song whose released version has five verses and is almost nine minutes long.
 Earlier versions of the song, entitled "Sixty to Zero," which Young performed in concert with the Bluenotes in 1988 were even longer, going on as long as 11 verses and 20 minutes.
 Young would play both acoustic and electric versions of the earlier version, though the final released version was heavily acoustic.
 According to David Downing the lyrics describe "selfishness, stupidity and senseless violence."
 Allmusic critic Matthew Greenwald interprets it as "illustrating society's lost and found in the late-Reagan administration America of the late '80s."
-Rolling Stone Magazine contributor Andy Greene describes it as "a frantic screed about people slowly losing their minds in a wild city."
+Rolling Stone contributor Andy Greene describes it as "a frantic screed about people slowly losing their minds in a wild city."
 The editors of Rolling Stone described it as a companion to the bookend song on Freedom, "Rockin' in the Free World," stating that it "surveys Eighties moral rot."
 Music journalist Paul Williams interpreted "Crime in the City" to be a "demand that we stop ignoring and denying the reality all around us," also noting that it shares this theme with "Rockin' in the Free World."

 The first verse describes a bank robbery, and also introduced themes of sensationalist media and inability to receive comfort from family.
 The third verse describes a cop who is driven to corruption by the violence of the criminals and the ineptitude of his superiors and who now takes bribes from 10 year olds.
 He ends the verse stating that "There's still crime in the city/But it's good to be free."
 In between, the second verse describes a cynical record producer who, dissatisfied with the song he is recording, asks his lackeys to find him a desperate, atomized songwriter, as well as a cheeseburger.